Updated February 2014

 You can ring PTV for information, on 1800 800 007 (6 a.m. – midnight daily).

 You can also go to a PTV Hub to get assistance.
 There is one near the Collins Street entrance of Southern Cross Station (pictured).
-PTV has recently opened a second Hub on the ground floor of its headquarters building at 750 Collins Street, Docklands, which can perform more operations than the one at Southern Cross.
-For example the new Hub includes the Pass Office, which issues the various forms of free travel passes which are available on the public transport network.
+There is another Hub on the ground floor of the PTV headquarters building at 750 Collins Street, Docklands, about 500 metres from Southern Cross station.
+That Hub can perform more operations than the one at Southern Cross.
+For example the Collins Street Hub includes the Pass Office, which issues the various forms of free travel passes which are available on the public transport network.

 What is the PTUA anyway?